openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/libraries.rst

 Content Libraries Overview
 **************************

-In Studio, if you have course creation privileges, you can create a library to build a pool of components for use in randomized assignments in your courses.
+In Studio, you can create a library to build a pool of components for use in randomized assignments in your courses.
 You can add HTML components, problems, and video components to a library.
 Peer assessment and discussion components are not supported in libraries.

 .. note:: Content libraries are available only for courses that have course identifiers in this format: ``{key type}:{org}+{course}+{run}``.
 For example,